DeadWisdom/activity-bus/PLAN.md

 ## MANDAMUS TIBI

-- Alsways write tests before implementing features, even if that's not explicitly stated in the steps.
+- Always write tests before implementing features, even if that's not explicitly stated in the steps.
 - However, do not write tests for trivialities like the presence of a class or that exceptions can be raised.
 - Completed steps shall be marked with ✅